mia-platform/ai-rag-template/docs/10_Overview_And_Usage.md

 ### Embeddings

-Please mind that the _ai-rag-template_ does not include embeddings or any logic to create them.
+Please mind that the template does not include embeddings or any logic to create them.
 It is intended that the Vector Store will include the embeddings (or these are generated separately).
 In any case, please ensure that the embedding model used the populate the Vector Store is the same embedding model used when running the service, otherwise the service will generate answers only based on its own knowledge, without being able to use the Vector Store, with the risk of hallucinations when chatting with the user.

 ### API